vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ---
 Many Peakboard applications are designed to communicate with the outside world.
 In today's article, we'll explain how to send Slack messages from a Peakboard app.

-We will build an app that receives messages from a machine, through OPC UA.
+We will build an app that receives messages from a welding machine, through OPC UA.
 When the app gets a new message, it processes it and sends an alert to Slack.
 That way, a human can see it and act accordingly.

-So what we're going to do today is first we set up an app in the Slack settings and then in the second step we will use a Peakboard application to trigger an incoming webhook to send a message to a channel.
-Let's assume the Peakboard application is talking to a welding machine and sends certain alerts to Slack.
+But before we work on the app, we first need to create a Slack app.

-## Setting up the Slack App
+## Create the Slack App

 Before we can post messages to a Slack channel, we need to set up a Slack app first.
 Setting up a Slack app can be done under this [link](https://api.slack.com/apps).